 The NCC Contracts Manager prepares and executes the I-ACQUIRE Clinical Trial Agreement (CTA) for both the network and non-network CPSs.
-The CTA contains a fixed cost per study site payment schedule (noted via a link to the Manual of Procedures (MOP) found on the NIH StrokeNet Website), a special National Institute of Neurological Disorders and Stroke (NINDS) approved Financial & Administrative (F&A) rate, a Standard of Care (SOC) document and any special terms and conditions associated with trial recruitment and payment.
-Each participating network hospital signs a Reliance Agreement (RA) with the University of Cincinnati (UC) that delegates the responsibility of human subject protection review to the StrokeNet CIRB at UC.
+The CTA contains a fixed cost per study site payment schedule (noted via a link to the Manual of Procedures (MOP) found on the NIH StrokeNet Website), a special National Institute of Neurological Disorders and Stroke (NINDS) approved Financial & Administrative (F&A) rate, and any special terms and conditions associated with trial recruitment and payment.
+Each participating university or hospital signs a Reliance Agreement (RA) with the University of Cincinnati (UC) that delegates the responsibility of human subject protection review to the StrokeNet CIRB at UC.